nickolascarlos/class-validator-errors-flattener/README.md

 - omitErrorsMessages
   - Sets whether errors messages should be omitted
+  - If true, constraints property will be an array of the constraints names
+  - Default: ```false```

+- omitErrorsNames
+  - Sets whether errors names should be omitted
-  - If so, constraints names will be shown as an array
+  - If true, constraints property will be an array of the constraints messages
   - Default: ```false```

 ## License